 God has made many beautiful promises to the ministry I am a part of.
 However, for a while now, things in the natural have looked very different from what He has said will come to pass.

 Regardless of what it looks like, we continue to press into His heart and stand firm because we know He is the One who is faithful and true.

 Our Lord, who is the Resurrection and the Life, has great plans for us all and He will not allow them to be dashed to nothing.

 Sometimes it feels so small, and we wonder when more will arise to build God’s Kingdom with us.
-Nonetheless, I would never trade the sweet worship times the Lord brings us for anything.
+Nonetheless, we can always trust in God’s faithfulness.

 I’m not sure why He has tarried so long as we desperately need breakthrough in many areas of need.
 Perhaps it is because He is working a greater work in us–after all, it is God and His making us into the image of Christ that is most important.